JetBrains/kotlin-web-site/docs/topics/scope-functions.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3"}

-The scope functions do not introduce any new technical capabilities, but they can make your code more concise and readable.
+Scope functions do not introduce any new technical capabilities, but they can make your code more concise and readable.

-Due to the similar nature of scope functions, choosing the right one for your case can be a bit tricky.
-The choice mainly
+Choosing the right scope function for your use case can be a bit tricky.
+The choice mainly depends on your intent and
-depends on your intent and the consistency of use in your project.
-Below we'll provide detailed descriptions of the
+the consistency of use in your project.
+The sections below provide additional details on the differences between scope
-distinctions between scope functions and the conventions on their usage.
+functions and the common conventions surrounding their usage.

 ## Function selection